4n0nn43x/neurobase/README.md

 # NeuroBase 🧠

-**An intelligent, self-learning conversational database built on Agentic Postgres**
+**An intelligent, self-learning conversational database system**

-NeuroBase transforms PostgreSQL into a cognitive system that understands natural language, automatically optimizes queries, and learns from every interaction.
-Built for the [Tiger Data Agentic Postgres Challenge](https://dev.to/devteam/join-the-agentic-postgres-challenge-with-tiger-data-3000-in-prizes-17ip).
+NeuroBase transforms PostgreSQL into a cognitive system that understands natural language, automatically optimizes queries, and learns from every interaction through autonomous AI agents.

 ---